Getting to Machu Picchu

-When Spanish conquistadors came to Peru feverish with thoughts of gold, they never dreamed that such a mysterious place as Machu Picchu could even exist.
+When Spanish conquistadors came to Peru feverish with thoughts of gold, they never dreamed that a place as mysterious as Machu Picchu could exist.
 Fortunately, they never found this “lost city of the Incas,” and it remained a local secret for hundreds of years — until it was rediscovered by Yale professor Hiram Bingham in 1911.

 Machu Picchu lies in the Andes Mountains approximately 80 kilometers northwest of the Peruvian city of Cusco.
 The combination of its isolated mountaintop location and the fact that the route to it was such a well-kept secret, ensured Machu Picchu was never found by marauding conquistadors.

+It is possible to experience Machu Picchu on an Overland Adventure—find a variety of these in our cruise shore excursions.
 For a more leisurely journey, a train ride from Cusco to Aguas Calientes, the town at the foot of Machu Picchu, will get you there in about 3.5 hours.
-Again multiple options are available and early booking is a must.
+Multiple tours are available and early booking is a must.

-The journey can all begin with a cruise to Callao aboard a Holland America Line cruise ship.
-Callao is but one stop on Holland America’s South America cruises, check out the itineraries and other ports of call here.
+The journey begins with a cruise to Callao aboard a Holland America Line ship.
+Callao is but one stop on Holland America’s South America cruises.

 Note: Machu Picchu is a year-round tourist destination, but peak season is July and August.
 The rainiest months are from October to April, though rain can break out at any time — so pack accordingly.